bcrowell/planetfinder/README.md

 Refraction in the earth's atmosphere is not taken into account, which is why the times of sunrise and sunset will not agree exactly with what is listed in the newspaper.
+The magnitudes given
+for Saturn do not include the brightness of the rings, so Saturn will usually be brighter than indicated.

 For high-precision calculations, you may want to check out [Solar System Live](http://www.fourmilab.ch/cgi-bin/uncgi/Solar?date=0&utc=1995%2F03%2F05+12%3A00%3A00&jd=2449782.00000&img=-k0&sys=-Sf&imgsize=500&eyes=0&orb=-b1&lat=33%B050%27&ns=North&lon=118&ew=West&hlat=90%B0&hns=North&hlon=0%B0&elements=), a web page that displays a map of the locations of the planets in the solar system (not a map of the sky), or [Your Sky](http://www.fourmilab.ch/yoursky/), which is a planetarium applet like this one but fancier and not quite as easy to use.

 Acknowledgments
 ---------------